Anita Susuri: You told us about market day. Can you describe the atmosphere at that time?

 Anita Susuri: How did you decide to get into politics?

 Halit Gashi: It was spontaneous, it wasn’t prepared.
 I’ll tell you a fact about Janjevo.
-In Janjevo there were a few educated cadres, unfortunately there were just a few.
-Shtjefen Gjeçovi’s Janjevo having such a small cadre?
+In Janjevo there were a few well educated people, unfortunately there were just a few.
+Shtjefen Gjeçovi’s Janjevo had very few educated people.
 I am one of the few.
 Now, I had a good life in Pristina and I continued the same way.
 Even though I finished university, I didn’t have a way of using the knowledge I had gotten from the law university, so I had to do something.

 And this… I never thought that after my family invested in my education for 16 years that I would have an unsecure future.
 Maybe the only opportunity I had was to get into the politics of that time, organizing the plural life in Kosovo.
 And in ‘93 I started working as a secretary in the primary school.
 I worked as a school secretary until 2000 but…